-Information about Hanging Church Cairo
+Information about The Hanging Church Cairo

 The nineteenth century facade with twin bell towers seen beyond a narrow courtyard.
 Moreover, it decorated with modern art biblical designs.
 Up the steps and through the entrance is a further small courtyard.
 It leads to the eleventh century outer porch.
-In fact, Hanging Church built in Basilican style.
+In fact, the church built in Basilican style.
 Furthermore, it built during the patriarchate of Isaac (690-92).
 An earlier church building may have existed elsewhere dating as early as the 3rd or 4th century.
 An earliest mention of the church was a statement in the biography of the Patriarch Joseph I (831-49).
 It was when the governor of Egypt visited the establishment.
 Hanging Church rebuilt by the Pope Abraham (975-78).
 There are many other restorations including one recently.